Almaden Minerals (NYSEAMERICAN:AAU) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note released on Sunday morning.
-The brokerage issued a sell rating on the basic materials company’s stock.
+StockNews.com began coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report sent to investors on Thursday morning.
+The firm issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners cut their price target on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating for the company in a research report on Thursday, July 7th.
+Separately, Alliance Global Partners reduced their price objective on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating for the company in a report on Thursday, July 7th.

 A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. raised its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
+Ltd. raised its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-2.91% of the stock is currently owned by institutional investors.
+Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
+2.91% of the stock is owned by hedge funds and other institutional investors.

 About Almaden Minerals